 The current process for connecting to a new marketplace can be expensive and time consuming.
-Sellers must pay a one-time “approval” transaction PER token PER marketplace for listing a token.
-This means getting started on a new marketplace can be very expensive, and therefore there is a strong network effect and moat around whichever marketplace is largest.
+Sellers must pay a one-time “approval” transaction PER token PER marketplace for listing a token and results in numerous transactions adding congestion to the network.
+This also means getting started on a new marketplace can be very expensive, and therefore there is a strong network effect and moat around whichever marketplace is largest.

-Global fees are also high based on network congestion, reducing the number of transactions involved to enact the same activities taking place will help stabilize gas fees for everyone (this ERC would combine the transactions for listing and buying assets into a single one).
+Global fees also tend to be high due to network congestion, thus reducing the number of transactions involved to enact the same activities taking place will help stabilize gas fees for everyone (this ERC will replace ALL the transactions for listing an asset in different marketplaces into a single one paid by the buyer).

 Increased adoption: By reducing the cost and friction of connecting tokens to Rarible’s marketplace, more users would be likely to choose Rarible as a platform for trading their NFTs and other tokens.
 This would help Rarible grow its user base and increase its overall adoption.

 Competitive edge & leadership: As a marketplace that supports the approveForAllWithSignature function, Rarible would offer an initial unique selling point compared to other marketplaces that do not support this standard.
 This feature could attract users who prioritize lower gas fees, faster onboarding, and flexibility when connecting their tokens to a marketplace and as other marketplaces adopt it, Rarible will be known for having pioneered it and will be looked towards for innovations in the future.

 Improved user experience: The reduced friction and cost of connecting tokens to the Rarible marketplace would lead to a better overall user experience, making users more likely to continue using Rarible in the future and recommend it to others.